byteferry/sdds/SDDS specification 1.0 Beta_en.md

 meta:json, the metadata node, the node that provides comments and descriptions for the document, without data parsing.

 options:json, specifies a configuration node.
-Sdds reads the configuration data from it.
+SDDS reads the configuration data from it.

-sdds:json, specifies the list of nodes for the data structure.
+SDDS:json, specifies the list of nodes for the data structure.

 (3) node attribute keyword: